Thermoelastic2D#

 Objectives#

-Boundary Conditions#
+Conditions#

-Creating a problem formulation requires defining a python dict with the following info:
+Problem conditions are defined by creating a python dict with the following info:

 • fixed_elements: Encodes a binary NxN matrix of the structurally fixed elements in the domain.